nanoporetech/megalodon/docs/common_arguments.rst

     - This model is equivalent to the "high accuracy" model for MinKNOW/guppy.
     - This model includes modified bases 5mC and 6mA in biological contexts: 5mC in human (CpG) and E. coli (CCWGG) contexts and 6mA in E. coli (GATC) context.

+  - Guppy JSON-format models can be converted to taiyaki checkpoints/models with the ``taiyaki/bin/json_to_checkpoint.py`` script for use with megalodon.

 ----------------
 Output Arguments
 ----------------